Helen Knott

-Helen Knott is an Indigenous poet-writer, grassroots activist, leader and social worker from the Prophet River First Nation.
+Helen Knott is an Indigenous spoken word poet, grassroots activist, leader and social worker from the Prophet River First Nation.
 She is of Dane-Zaa, Nehiyaw, Métis, and European descent.
 Residing in Fort St. John, British Columbia, Canada, Knott has published a number of poems and short pieces of creative non-fiction in Red Rising Magazine, the Malahat Review, through CBC Arts, and in a compendium entitled Surviving Canada: Indigenous People Celebrate 150 Years of Betrayal.
 Most recently, she published her first book, In My Own Moccasins: A Memoir of Resilience, and is currently writing Taking Back the Bones, which has been described as an "Indigenous female manifesto".
 She is currently enrolled as a graduate student in the First Nations Studies program at the University of Northern British Columbia.

 Career

 Knott is currently serving as the Director of Indigenous Education at Northern Lights College in northern British Columbia.
 She also advocates against violence in Indigenous lands and its correlation to violence against Indigenous women.
 Along with studying at UNBC, Knott has written many poems.
 A few of her most notable pieces of poetry include "Your Eyes They Curve Around Me" and "The Things We Taught Our Daughters".
 She has also appeared in many short videos advocating for ending gender-based violence.
-Her first book, In My Own Moccasins: A Memoir of Resilience, was published in hardcover in August, 2019, and paperback in March 2020.
+Her first book, In My Own Moccasins: A Memoir of Resilience, was published in hardcover in August 2019, and paperback in March 2020.
 Helen has also taken part in the Treaty 8 Caravan, calling herself an "accidental activist".
 Much of Knott's work is based on the land and water on which she grew up.
 Based on this personal connection to her tribal lands, she decided to advocate for those involved in the controversial construction of the Site C dam.
 Many of her written works and advocacy projects are about the correlation between resource extraction and violence against indigenous women.

+Her book Becoming a Matriarch was shortlisted for the Governor General's Award for English-language non-fiction at the 2024 Governor General's Awards.